airalab/robonomics-wiki/docs/en/wschool2021-build-dapp-interface.md

 ![Dapp Interface changing step 11](../images/build-dapp-interface/dapp-11.gif "Dapp Interface changing step 11")

-> Let me remind you that the finished code for this tutorial is in [this](https://github.com/positivecrash/wscool21-ui-dapp) repository.
+> Let me remind you that the finished code for this lesson is in [this](https://github.com/positivecrash/wscool21-ui-dapp) repository.
 And let's shift to the next steps :)

 ## Datalog